 Do you plan on spending a lot of time on social media marketing?

-While this is a great way to engage your audience and send traffic to your website, it’ll only work in your favour if you have a solid plan in place.
+While this is a great way to engage your audience and send traffic to your website, it’ll only work in your favor if you have a solid plan in place.

 Tools, such as Followerwonk, are designed to help you improve your social media marketing strategy, such as by digging into your Twitter analytics data.